rishabh-2410/habit-tracker-expo/README.md

      │ invalidateQueries │                     │                   │
 ```

 React Query manages caching and refetching.
-After a successful mutation, relevant query keys (`habit`, `habitHistory`) are invalidated so the UI refreshes automatically.
+After a successful mutation, relevant query keys are invalidated so the UI refreshes automatically.

 ---